jamietanna/sarahseewhy.github.io/_posts/2019-10-24-new-starts.md

 date: 2019-10-24
 ---

-Wait, what happened to reflections for weeks 17-42?

-The short answer is time zipped passed at light-speed, leaving me in the dust.
-The long answer is, well, longer.
-For now I'll focus on the musings from the past week.

 ### The need for belonging

 I've recently joined a new organisation.
 There are new challenges, new problems to solve, and some really neat infrastructure.
 The people I work with are smart, thoughtful, and fun to be around.

-But...

-In the background I sense something is a bit off.
+But in the background I sense something is a bit off.
 I'm not as fearless or as confident as before.

 Mistakes loom larger and linger.
 Catastrophising is easier: a commit typo demonstrates my obvious ineptitude, a misunderstanding of terraform wiring proves I shouldn't be a software developer.